Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 I. Preparing for the Hearing

-You should do several things to prepare for your hearing.
+You can consider doing these things to prepare for your hearing.

-- After you receive the notice of hearing, you should promptly call DWD (using the phone number on the notice documents), and ask them for copies of your complete unemployment file.
+• After you receive the notice of hearing, you can promptly call DWD (using the phone number on the notice documents), and ask them for a copy of your complete unemployment file.

-If you do not have much time before the hearing, and DWD may not be able to mail the documents to you before the hearing, you should personally travel to DWD to pick up the file document copies.
-Make sure you receive and review this documentation before your hearing.
+It is helpful to get the file copy and review it before your hearing.
+If you do not have much time before the hearing, and DWD may not be able to mail the documents to you before the hearing, you can personally travel to DWD to pick up the file document copies.

-The file information will likely include these important documents: (1) notes DWD took during their phone interview with the employer; and (2) documentation the employer sent to DWD (letters, witness statements, policies, etc.) that support the employer’s reasons why you shouldn’t receive benefits (e.g. why they say you violated policies and committed misconduct).
+The file information will likely include these important documents: (1) notes DWD took during their phone interviews with the employer and you; and (2) documentation the employer sent to DWD (letters, witness statements, policies, etc.) that support the employer’s reasons claiming you shouldn’t receive benefits (e.g. why they say you violated policies or committed misconduct).

-It is important you review these UI file documents, especially information from the employer, which will usually give you a good idea of what the employer intends to say at the hearing.
+These UI file documents, especially information from the employer, will usually give a good idea of information the employer intends to present at the hearing.

 Well in advance of the hearing, you should brainstorm about what all the most important issues are.